 Much of silver’s use can be roughly split three ways; between ‘silverware and jewellery’, ‘photographic’ and other ‘industrial’ uses.
 These are the key drivers of the worth of silver and why it has become such an attractive investment.

 The use of silver, particularly in the photographic and technology fields, has been key to its rising value over time.
-In photographic materials, the silver can only be used once, meaning the volume of available silver present on the planet is reducing every day.
+In photographic materials, the silver can only be used once, meaning the volume of the available silver present on the planet is reducing every day.
 The technological uses for silver are naturally increasing, as more and more advances in technology are made every day – relying on silver for component parts.

 The use of silver, and its value, has changed over time but one thing is certain – the demand is growing and the stock of available silver on the planet is steadily decreasing.
 An increase in demand and a slowly diminishing supply, usually means one thing for prices..!